hschne/rails-mini-profiler/README.md

 ### Users

-Profiling information is segregated by user.
+Profiling information is segregated by user ID.
 That means users cannot see each other's profiled requests.

 Per default, individual users are identified by their IP address.
 You may change this by setting a custom user provider: